-For more than 100 years, it has been our mission to make a difference in the lives of our students and our community.
+For 120 years, it has been our mission to make a difference in the lives of our students and our community.
 We offer more than an education.
-At John Marshall, we prepare you with the strategic, analytical, and transactional skills to change lives.
+At UIC John Marshall, we prepare you with the strategic, analytical, and transactional skills to change lives.
 And we specialize in educating attorneys who can be successful without needing a lot of on-the-job training and handholding.
-As a John Marshall student, you’ll be able to:
+As a UIC John Marshall student, you’ll be able to:

 If you have any questions about scholarships, feel free to contact Melissa Hansen, our Director of Admission.